nastisha9/LFPC_labs/Lab1/README.md

 }

-This grammar is of type 3.
+This grammar is of type 3 regular grammar, right-linear grammar.